KCW89/telebort-core-programs/Class Context.md

-ss# Weekly Core Programs Overview
+# Weekly Core Programs Overview

 Our Weekly Core Programs deliver a comprehensive, hands-on learning experience in Computer Science and Software Engineering, with a strong emphasis on Artificial Intelligence integration.
 Over the course of six months, students progress from foundational principles to real-world, specialized applications.